erezgeva/libptpmgmt/README.md

   * Options in opt.h - parse a pmc tool command line parameters
   * Init in init.h - Initialize objects for a pmc tool

-# <u>pmc tool</u>
+# <u>pmc and phc_ctl tools</u>
-The project provides a clone of [LinuxPTP](http://linuxptp.sf.net) pmc tool using the libptpmgmt library.
+The project provides a clone of [LinuxPTP](http://linuxptp.sf.net) pmc tool using the libptpmgmt library
-The project does not provide a manual page to the tool.
-As the tool mimic the original tool in command line, input and in output.
-Please refer to the [pmc man page](https://manpages.debian.org/unstable/linuxptp/pmc.8.en.html)
+and phc_ctl using the libptpmgmt library and python wrapper.

 # <u>Inspiration</u>
 The library provide functionality that is provided by the pmc tool of the LinuxPTP project.